DevOutOnGit/homebridge-intesisbox-v2/README.md

 This package was originally forked from [zylantha's first attempt](https://github.com/zylantha/homebridge-intesisbox) but then completely rewritten, with reference to [wailuen's homebridge-sensibo-sky plugin](https://github.com/wailuen/homebridge-sensibo-sky).

 Improved by Phil Askey in June 2022.

+Fork created to merge improvements by [@philask](https://github.com/philask) and pull request changes proposed by [@systemx-xx](https://github.com/sj26/homebridge-intesisbox/pull/2) for the root repo.